syntasso/kratix-docs/docs/workshop/part-ii/03-dependencies.md

 configure-pipeline-elastic-cloud-default-99684   0/1     Completed   0          11s
 ```

-And once completed you will be able to watch for two sets of ECK resources being deployed to the Worker cluster:
+And once completed you will be able to watch for two sets of ECK resources being deployed to the worker cluster:

 ```bash
 kubectl --context $WORKER get pods --watch